-Emotional stress can trigger asthma for some people.
-Coping with a chronic condition
+Emotional stress can sometimes trigger asthma attacks.
+And coping with a long-term(chronic)

-like asthma can cause stress for both you and your family.
+condition such as asthma can cause stress for both you and your family.
 A mental healthcare

-provider can help you and your family manage emotional stress.
-A number of different providers
+provider can help you and your family deal with emotional stress.
+Different types

 Choosing asthma healthcare providers